-My job as the BMW Catalog Manager at FCP Euro makes it a necessity that I live and breath BMW.
+My job as the BMW Catalog Manager at FCP Euro makes it a necessity that I live and breathe BMW.
 However, even I can admit that I don't have the answers to everything.
 What I am good at is teaching myself and learning as I go.
-One such topic I learned this past year and have a grown a deep understanding for is BMW's part numbering system for the BMW catalog we offer online.
+One such topic I learned this past year and have grown a deep understanding of is BMW's part numbering system for the BMW catalog we offer online.

 What are BMW part numbers and what do they mean?

 When most people look at a full 11-digit BMW part number, they see a bunch of random numbers thrown together to make a unique identifier.
 To a degree, this assumption is true, but there's more method than madness to the BMW part numbering system in practice.

 The current BMW numbering system allows you to identify a part in as little as 7 numbers.
 Almost every BMW part has, at minimum, a 7-digit number printed on it that is always unique to the part itself.
 Below is an example of a common part on many BMWs—a fuel injector.

 In the picture above, we have part number "13 53 7 585 261-12."
 Let's decode it!